abchk1234/timeset-gui/README.md

 ntp (for synchronising time from the network)

-python
+python2

-python-gobject
+python2-gobject

 systemd

 #Installation-

 Available in the Manjaro Linux repository.
-(To check, use the command <i>pacman -Ss timeset-gui</i>)
+(To check use <i>pacman -Ss timeset-gui</i>)

 Available for Arch Linux users in the AUR (https://aur.archlinux.org/packages/timeset-gui/).